ebilguun03/ebilguun03/README.md

 # Bil (Bilguun) Enkhbileg

-Recent Computer Science & Data Analytics graduate from University of Washington.
+Senior in Computer Science & Data Analytics graduate from University of Washington.

 ## Links